 - Farnier M. PCSK9: From discovery to therapeutic applications.
 Arch Cardiovasc Dis.
 2014;107:58-66.

 - Vaezi Z, Amini A. Familial Hypercholesterolemia.
-IN: StatPearls.
-Treasure Island (FL): StatPearls Publishing; January 1, 2021.
+In: StatPearls.
+Treasure Island (FL): StatPearls Publishing; October 10, 2021.